by Auburn Student and Collegiate Hotel Intern, Abbey Crank

 INTERN INSIGHT: If you’re a freshman, be sure to add the Grubhub app where you can attach your Tiger Dining dollars and order food ahead.
 When you only have 15 minutes in between classes, this will be a lifesaver.

 - Walking is definitely a perk of on-campus housing.
 Events are happening constantly on campus and coming in from off campus and finding parking spots can be tough.
-C-Zone parking for incoming freshman is very limited.

 While there are many advantages to on-campus housing, living off campus also has its perks: